 Full-Price Stores.
 We have developed a retail presence through our full-price stores, all located in the United States, which provides us with a format to showcase the image and products of Vera Bradley.
-As of January 28, 2012, we operated 48 full-price stores.
+As of February 2, 2013, we operated 65 full-price stores.
 Our full-price stores average approximately 1,800 square feet per store.
 Our stores are designed to create a feeling of home with a high standard of visual merchandising.
 The welcoming nature of our full-price stores provides our customers with a comfortable shopping experience in a setting that showcases our merchandise and conveys the Vera Bradley lifestyle.
 Our sales associates are passionate about our products and customer service, which, we believe, translates into a superior shopping experience.

 E-Commerce.
 In 2006, we began selling our products through the verabradley.com website.
 The objective of verabradley.com is to provide both a mechanism for marketing directly to consumers and a storefront where consumers can find the entire Vera Bradley collection.
-In fiscal 2010, we invested in upgrades to our website that enable us to provide customized shopping experiences tailored to each online shopper and allow better integration with third-party sites such as Facebook.com.
-We believe the enhanced functionality allows us to provide a superior experience to our e-commerce customers.
-In fiscal 2012, we had over 43 million visits to verabradley.com.
+In fiscal 2013, we invested in upgrades to our website allowing for a more user friendly homepage, enabling us to ship to over 13 international countries, and enhancing the checkout experience.
+In fiscal 2013, we had over 61 million visits to verabradley.com.

 Outlet Stores.
-Our outlet stores are a vehicle for selling discontinued merchandise at discounted prices, while maintaining brand identity.
+Our outlet stores are a vehicle for selling retired merchandise at discounted prices, while maintaining brand integrity.
 We believe our outlet stores are an integral part of our distribution strategy, as this format provides an additional channel of distribution for our products and enables us to better target value-oriented customers.
+Our outlet stores average approximately 3,000 square feet per store.
+As of February 2, 2013, we operated 11 outlet stores.

 International.
 We launched a marketing campaign to connect with the Japanese consumer on April 18, 2011.
 This campaign included seven temporary pop-up stores in several department stores including Isetan Shinjuku and Marui Yurakucho located across Tokyo and Kyoto.
 The international channel includes the Japanese website verabradley.co.jp launched in fiscal 2012.
+During fiscal 2013, we increased our Japanese presence to a total of 15 department store locations.

 Annual Outlet Sale.
-For the last ten years, our annual outlet sale has been held in the Allen County War Memorial Coliseum Exposition Center in Fort Wayne, Indiana.
-The annual outlet sale is an important tradition for Vera Bradley, has many loyal followers, and is an opportunity for us to sell our discontinued merchandise at discounted prices in a brand-right fashion.
-We attracted more than 60,000 attendees to our 2011 annual outlet sale.
+Our annual outlet sale is held in the Allen County War Memorial Coliseum Exposition Center in Fort Wayne, Indiana.
+The annual outlet sale is an important tradition for Vera Bradley, has many loyal followers, and is an opportunity for us to sell our retired merchandise at discounted prices in a brand-right fashion.
+We attracted more than 62,500 attendees to our 2012 annual outlet sale.